|

 treatment and/or have been sent to a state hospital for long-term

 institutionalization.
-Most had been treated unsuccessfully for months
+Most had been treated unsuccessfully for months or

-even years with anti-depressants, an, in some cases, electroshock before
+even years with anti-depressants, an, in some cases, electroshock before we

 made our psychological treatment attempts.
 Each of our illustrative cases

-was declared "untreatable" by consensus of the staff before
+was declared "untreatable" by consensus of the staff before we made our

 treatment attempts.

-It seemed to us that there were some important disadvantages
+It seemed to us that there were some important disadvantages to the

 somatic treatment methods and that a psychological approach would promote